 adidas silos do have distinct identities that make them viable in their own right.
 The F50 is all about speed.
 The Predator is all about grip and accuracy.
 The present Copa concerns itself with making leather boots still relevant in today’s football.

-Copa Pure II Elite Review
+Copa Pure III Elite Review

 Fusionskin Upper